operasoftware/devopera/articles/_posts/2011-08-29-opera-mini-request-headers.md

 ## Introduction

 Opera Mini uses a number of custom, unregistered HTTP headers.
 Most of these are specific to Mini, and are sent in addition to the regular HTTP headers sent by Opera on any platform.
-The purpose of these headers is to give site owners information about the user's handset and its capabilities/features.
+The purpose of these headers is to give site owners information about the user’s handset and its capabilities/features.

 ## User-Agent

 The User-Agent header contains the browser UA string information, divided up into tokens.
 To start with, here is an example of an User-Agent header:

 	User-Agent: Opera/9.80 (J2ME/MIDP; Opera Mini/6.1.25378/25.692; U; en) Presto/2.5.25 Version/10.54

 This is broken up into tokens, as follows:

 	User-Agent: Opera/9.80 ($PLATFORM_NAME$; $PRODUCT_NAME$/$CLIENT_VERSION$/ $SERVER_VERSION$;U; $LOCALE$) $PRESTO_VERSION$ $EQUIV_DESKTOP_VERSION$